fhiso/legacy-format/dates.md

 allows *dates* to be represented using the generic *date* syntax or any of the modifier forms given in {§modifiers}.
 It *may* also be a *date period* as defined in {§DatePeriod}.
-Its *lexical space* is the set of *strings* which match the following `DateValue` production.
+Its *lexical space* is the set of *strings* which match the following `DateValue` production:

     DateValue ::= Date | DateApprox | DateInterp | DateRange | DatePeriod

-{.ednote}  In the many places in ELF, it would be wrong to a *date period* where an `elf:DateValue` is required.
+{.ednote}  In the many places in ELF, it is wrong to use a *date period* where an `elf:DateValue` is required.
 This is not the case with the other options allowed in the `DateValue` production.
-The difference is that a *date period* represents a state which persisted for an extended *time interval*, while the others represent a single *instant* (or at least an event of short duration that is conveniently treated as an *instant*).
+The difference is that a *date period* represents a state which persisted for an extended *time interval*, while the others represent a single *instant* (or at least an event of short duration that is conveniently approximated to an *instant*).
 FHISO are considering removing `DatePeriod` from the `DateValue` production, above, and allowing it as an explicit option in certain contexts.
-However this introduces the same complications as introducing separate `elf:AgeWord` *datatype*, and which were discussed in an editorial note at the end of {§age}.
+However this introduces the same complications as introducing separate `elf:AgeWord` *datatype*, and which are discussed in an editorial note at the end of {§age}.

 The `elf:DateValue` *datatype* is a *language-tagged datatype*, however